Skip to content

 kubectl delete ns contexts

-Then re-run the helm upgrade command.
+Then re-run the upgrade.